12 Prettiest California State Parks and Reserves

 From mid-February through mid-April, the secluded Calla Lily Valley dominates the entire flower show.
 A hike to the hidden gully festooned with large white plants is a short walk from a roadside parking area.
 The trail terminates at a shallow gorge that faces the vast ocean.
 Providing constant water supply to the blooms, a winding brook runs through the valley and an adjacent beach until it empties into the Pacific.

-A longer trail, with a few footbridges, loops the area, taking the hikers closer to the shore and then back to the scenic road.
+The longer Soberanes Point – Whale Peak Trail, with a few footbridges, loops the area, taking the hikers closer to the shore and then back to the scenic road.
 A section of the world-famous Big Sur Drive, Garrapata State Park attracts California road-trippers all the year round.

 • Location: Carmel-by-the-Sea